ROI for email marketing remains the highest among all marketing channels – $40 for each $1 spent. No other channels come even close to these heights.

 In those cases, it’s a great idea to think outside of the box.
 There are now many interactive signup forms that are fun for visitors and effective for ecommerce store owners.

-One of these is the Wheel of Fortune, a fun wheel that the visitor “spins” in order to get a prize.
-In order to spin the wheel, however, the visitor first has to sign up.
+One of these is the Wheel of Fortune, a fun wheel that the visitor “spins” to get a prize.
+In order to spin the wheel, the visitor first has to sign up.

 You can determine the prize as you wish, either as a specific amount or percentage discount.